TIBCOSoftware/fabrician-docker-swarm-enabler/README.md

 The `swarm` bootstrap containers use the cluster key store and the `registrator` key store uses the discovery service.

-At the time of the Silver Fabric Component startup, if any of the Bootstrap Docker containers listed above is already running, but is using a cluster key store other than the current cluster key store, and if `FORCE_RECONFIG` is set to `true` in the Silver Fabric Component, the running container is forcibly stopped by this Enabler and a new container is created and started, otherwise, a startup error is raised.
+At the time of the Silver Fabric Component startup, if any of the Bootstrap Docker containers listed above is already running but is using a cluster key store other than the current cluster key store, and if `FORCE_RECONFIG` is set to `true` in the Silver Fabric Component, the running container is forcibly stopped by this Enabler and a new container is created and started, otherwise, a startup error is raised.

 All the containers using the Bootstrap Docker Daemon use `host` networking.

-At the time of the Silver Fabric Component startup, if the main Docker daemon is not configured to use any cluster key store, this Enabler  reconfigures the main Docker daemon to use the current cluster key store and restarts the main Docker daemon.
+At the time of the Silver Fabric Component startup, if the Main Docker Daemon is not configured to use any cluster key store, this Enabler  reconfigures the Main Docker Daemon to use the current cluster key store and restarts the Main Docker Daemon.
-The main Daemon reconfiguration and restart is done via a  shell script, [`configure-dameon.sh`] (src/main/resources/content/bin/configure-daemon.sh).
+The Main Docker Daemon reconfiguration and restart is done via a  shell script, [`configure-dameon.sh`] (src/main/resources/content/bin/configure-daemon.sh).
 This shell script may need to be customized depending on how Docker has been enabled on a host.

 At the time of the Silver Fabric Component startup, if the Main Docker Daemon on a host is already